Partial closures on Greenwich High Road in November due to improvement works

 Work is scheduled to take place each night between 8pm and 5am, meaning impacted roads will close during these times.
 Outside of these hours, and on weekends, the road will be open as normal.

-“While I acknowledge the inconvenience that the period of nightly road closures will cause, and I thank users for their patience, the disruption will be mitigated by well-signed diversion routes and footway marshals who can assist those with specific access requirements.
+“While I acknowledge the inconvenience that the period of nightly road closures will cause, and I thank users for their patience, the disruption will be mitigated by the timing of the works, well-signed diversion routes and footway marshals who can assist those with specific access requirements.

 “Once complete, I’m confident that these crucial improvements to our highway infrastructure will make life easier for motorists, cyclists and public transport users.”